jspecify/jspecify/docs/docs/spec.md

     > variadic parameter whose type is "array of nullable strings" is written
     > `@Nullable String...`.
     >
-    > Additionally, whenever JSpecify recognizes an annotation at a given
-    > location, it also recognizes an annotation on *an array itself* at that
+    > The ability to annotate array component types is orthogonal to the ability
+    > to annotate the array itself.
+The array itself can be annotated in the
+    > same cases as any other type in the same position can, albeit with
-    > location.
-For example, a method parameter could be annotated as `@NonNull
+    > different syntax.
+For example, a method parameter could be annotated as
-    > String @Nullable [] strings`, which means `strings` is a nullable array
+    > `@NonNull String @Nullable [] strings`, which means `strings` is a
-    > containing non-null elements.
-Similarly, `void method(@Nullable String
+    > nullable array containing non-null elements.
+Similarly, `void
-    > @NonNull ... strings)` means `strings` is a non-null array containing
+    > method(@Nullable String @NonNull ... strings)` means `strings` is a
-    > nullable elements.
+    > non-null array containing nullable elements.

 -   an array creation expression